mindspore-lab/mindocr/configs/rec/crnn/README.md

 eval:
   dataset:
     type: LMDBDataset
-    dataset_root: dir/to/data_lmdb_release/                           # Root dir of validation/evaluation dataset
+    dataset_root: dir/to/data_lmdb_release/                           # Root dir of evaluation dataset
     data_dir: evaluation/CUTE80/                                      # Dir of evaluation dataset, concatenated with `dataset_root` to be the complete dir of evaluation dataset
     # label_file:                                                     # Path of evaluation label file, concatenated with `dataset_root` to be the complete path of evaluation label file, not required when using LMDBDataset
   ...
 ```

-By running `tools/eval.py` as noted in section [Model Evaluation](#33-model-evaluation) with the above config yaml, you can get the accuracy for dataset CUTE80.
+By running `tools/eval.py` as noted in section [Model Evaluation](#33-model-evaluation) with the above config yaml, you can get the accuracy performance on dataset CUTE80.

 Repeat the evaluation step for all individual datasets: CUTE80, IC03_860, IC03_867, IC13_857, IC131015, IC15_1811, IC15_2077, IIIT5k_3000, SVT, SVTP.
 Average accuracy is the average of all these subaccuracies.